The Top 30 Best Foodie Cities to Travel to in 2023

 Los Angeles’ city limits span a massive 469 square miles, covering sun-drenched canyons, cliff-framed beaches and innumerable ethnic enclaves.
-Whether you’re in the mood for farm-to-table brunch in Santa Monica or grandma-made dumplings in Korea Town, LA is one of the best foodie cities that will leave you drooling for more.
+Whether you’re in the mood for the best brunch in Los Angeles or Koreatown restaurants that will delight your palate, LA is one of the best foodie cities that will leave you drooling for more.

 A must-stop in LA is the vast Los Angeles Farmers Market — founded in 1934 and hosting over 100 gourmet grocers and fresh food vendors.